-Prior to placing the product on the market, the manufacturer will put in place, as part of its quality management system, a process to assess the continued conformity of the device to the Essential Principles of Safety and Performance through the post marketing phase.
-This process will include complaint handling, vigilance reporting, and corrective and preventive action.
+Prior to placing the product on the market, the manufacturer will put in place, as part of its quality management system, a process to assess the continued conformity of the device to the Essential Principles of Safety and Performance throughout the IVD Medical Device lifecycle.
+This process will include complaint handling, vigilance reporting, and corrective and preventive action5.

-The RA or CAB will confirm that such a process is in place, usually at the time of the quality management system audit.
+The RA or CAB will confirm that such a process is in place, usually at the time of the quality management system audit6.

-5.3 Summary technical documentation
+5.3 Technical documentation

-The technical documentation provides the evidence used in the conformity assessment process.
+The technical documentation provides the evidence that the IVD Medical Device meets the Essential Principles.